wptrainingteam/setting-up-ecommerce-using-woocommerce/README.md

 ## Have You Thought About...?

 * What if the participant doesn't have the correct version of WordPress and plugin?
-* What if the participant's user role doesn't allow to install plugin and theme?
+* What if the participant's user role doesn't allow plugin and theme installation?
 * What if the participant's site is hosted on WordPress.com and doesn't have the access to install plugin and theme?